proteomicsunitcrg/QCloud/README.md

 <b>Workflows</b>: supported QC workflows in TOPPAS (OpenMS) format and additional files (FASTA and traML).

-<b>ftp2repo</b>: downloads RAW data from the FTP server @ CRG to the repository/storage.
+<b>ftp2repo</b>: downloads RAW data from the FTP server @ CRG to the internal repository/storage.

 <b>mzml2qcml.jar</b>: a Java-based wrapper of OpenMS v2.0.